Minime998/obsidian-vault/600-uni-notes/OL200/chapter-1.md

 	- People who have supportive social networks are less susceptible to **depression or cognitive decline**
 	- Pregnant women under stress and without a supportive relationship have three times as many **complications** as pregnant women who have the same stress but a better social network
 	- Socially connected people's **wounds heal faster**
 	- socially isolated people are four times as susceptible to the **common cold** as those who have active social networks

+This shows that communication is essential for health, not everyone needs the same level of contact, and the quality of communication is just as important as the quality

+### Identity needs

+Communication is the major way we learn who we are.
+Our sense of identity comes from the way we interact with people.
+Rather then decide things about us using a mirror, it is our perceived reaction of others to ourselves that we decide are identity
+- With no communication we have no clear sense of identity
+-